kunstmusik/icsc2022-csound-web/docs/tutorial2-interacting-with-csound.md

 ## Step 2 - Triggering Score Events

-Let's take the lovely generative pattern generator from tutorial1 and extend the project to make it interactive so that we can perform in realtime with the work.
-To start, let's a add the following gesture generating instrument to tutorial2.csd:
+Let's take the generative pattern generator from tutorial1 and extend the project to make it interactive so that we can perform in realtime with the work.
+Begin by adding the following gesture generating instrument to tutorial2.csd:

 ```csound
 instr Flourish